 Wherever your passion in music lies, our course offers you plenty of opportunity to hone your skills and study areas of commercial music that are new to you.

-Popular music is at the heart of this course and you'll be developing strong skills in performance, instrumental technique, songwriting and composition in specialist studios.
+Popular music is at the heart of this course and you'll be developing strong skills in performance, instrumental technique, songwriting and composition.
+You'll have opportunities to perform, record, produce and compose music in specialist facilities.

 During the foundation year, you'll learn about core aspects of commercial music and you'll gain skills to prepare you to study at degree level.